How to make a strong WiFi password

-What happens if you don’t change your WiFi password?
+What happens if I don’t change my WiFi password?

 Maybe nothing.
-But that’s not a chance that you want to take.
-WiFi networks and residential gateways often use a default username and password which makes them easy to log in to.
-If it’s easy for you, it’s also easy for hackers.
+But do you want to take that risk?
+WiFi networks and residential gateways often use default usernames and passwords, making them easy to access.
+Remember, if it’s easy for you, it’s even easier for hackers.

-By simply updating your passwords for both your WiFi network, you can help take the target off your back and keep your home, your network, and your family safer.
-Let’s explore how to make your WiFi a little more bullet-proof.
+By periodically changing your WiFi password, you can keep the target off your back, so your network, personal data, and family stay safe and secure.
+Let’s explore how to fortify your WiFi and protect your castle.

 Now for the don’ts.
-Don’t use the same password for more than one account.
-Also, you shouldn’t use a password that includes anything easily identifiable about you, like your name.
-And you definitely shouldn’t use any password that is on the list of the most common passwords.
+Don’t use a WiFi password security code that includes anything easily identifiable about you, such as your name.
+And never use a password that’s on the list of the most common passwords.

-Most modems that you lease or purchase from an internet provider are set up with wireless security turned on by default.
-To connect to a wireless network at your home, you need to know your network name and password.
-This is usually found on a sticker on the bottom of your modem.
+Most modems leased or purchased from an internet provider come set up with wireless security turned on by default.
+To connect to your home’s wireless network, you need to know your network name and password.
+You’ll usually find these on the bottom of your modem.
 Once you’ve logged in, navigate to the wireless settings menu.

-- Connect a device, such as a computer or tablet, to the internet through WiFi or using an Ethernet cable connected to your modem.
+- Connect a device, like a computer or a tablet, to the internet through WiFi or an Ethernet cable connected to your modem.

 - Open a web browser and type http://192.168.0.1 into the web address field.

-- Log in to your modem’s settings interface (Modem GUI) using your Admin Username and Password.
-You can find it printed on the modem label.
-This is not the same thing as your wireless network name (SSID) and password (key).
+- Log in to your modem’s settings interface (Modem GUI) using the Admin Username and Password printed on the modem label.
+Keep in mind that this isn’t the same as your wireless network name (SSID) and password (key).